siphonjs/siphon/README.md

 # Siphon
-Siphonjs is a powerful, developer-friendly data extraction library for Node.js designed to work at scale.
+Siphonjs is a powerful, lightweight data extraction library for Node.js designed to work at scale.

 ## Features